Cancelling Borrower-Paid Mortgage Insurance

 Fannie Mae and Freddie Mac each have additional guidelines for both borrower-requested cancellation and automatic termination of BPMI that apply to loans owned or guaranteed by them, which closed on or after July 29, 1999.
 In addition to the requirements shown below, each GSE requires the borrower to demonstrate that they are current on the mortgage payments.

 This content is intended to provide an informational overview of BPMI cancellation and does not constitute legal advice.
-The HPA contains numerous additional provisions that we do not address herein.
-To assure compliance with any obligations your organization may have under the HPA, you should review the HPA itself along with your independent legal counsel.
+The HoPA contains numerous additional provisions that we do not address herein.
+To assure compliance with any obligations your organization may have under the HoPA, you should review the HoPA itself along with your independent legal counsel.
 Individual states may also have mortgage insurance cancellation laws that may apply.
 Fannie Mae and Freddie Mac requirements were taken from the most recent versions of their Seller/Servicer Guides and are subject to change.
 See those Guides for the most up-to-date mortgage insurance cancellation information.